 Following a long career in the NHS – my last clinically oriented post was Executive Director of Nursing – I joined a leading modern university in 2001 as Deputy Head of the School of Health and Social Care.
 I became acting Dean in 2002 and was appointed as Dean in 2004.
 In June 2010 I was appointed as Pro Vice Chancellor (Development and Alumni Relations) and Executive Dean of the Faculty of Health and Life Sciences.
 In 2015 I was awarded professorial title in recognition of my academic leadership and professional achievements.
-At the end of March 2017 I gave up full-time work but remain interested in nurses and nursing, health care and higher education, and leadership and development.
+At the end of March 2017 I gave up working for other people and started a liberated life choosing how to continue my interests in nurses and nursing, health care and higher education, and leadership and development.

 I qualified as a Registered General Nurse in 1976 from the Queen Elizabeth School of Nursing, Birmingham.
 I hold a Masters Degree from Cardiff University College of Medicine, and a Postgraduate Diploma in Management Studies (with Distinction).
 On retirement I was awarded the title of Emeritus Professor from Oxford Brookes University.

 I have completed the Higher Education Leadership Foundation’s Top Management Programme and a CASE study tour of Canada, looking at Advancement and Alumni Relations practice in universities in and around Toronto, Ontario.
 I participated in the residential Women’s Leadership Forum at Harvard Business School in June 2013.